 But Borini has remained at Anfield, with Sunderland’s confidence of landing the 23-year-old draining away and the Wearsiders now on the verge of signing Inter Milan’s attacking midfielder Ricky Alvarez on loan.

-Poyet ideally wants to land both Borini and Alvarez though and, ahead of tomorrow’s 11pm transfer deadline, he hasn’t given up hope of finally sealing a deal for his main summer target.
+Poyet ideally wants to land both Borini and Alvarez though and, ahead of tonight’s 11pm transfer deadline, he hasn’t given up hope of finally sealing a deal for his main summer target.